Breadcrumbs navigation

 Nominations and guidance

-You can nominate yourself or colleagues for this award.
-Departments are asked to encourage and support outstanding teachers to apply.
-Nominations open on Monday 8 January and close on Monday 12 February at 11.59pm (UK time).
+Nominations open Wednesday 8 January 2025 and close on Monday 10 February at 11.59pm (UK time).
 Nominations made outside of this period will not be considered.

 To nominate please complete our online form.
 You’ll need to write a statement of case (max 500 words) and supporting evidence.
 We are particularly interested to hear about teaching practices that demonstrate excellence in learning opportunities and learning experiences for students in International Studies.
 Submissions that demonstrate innovation in teaching are welcome but are not required.
-Your explanation and evidence should demonstrate:

-• A positive contribution to learning and teaching;
+- A positive contribution to learning and teaching

-• where relevant, the use of innovative teaching strategies;
+- where relevant, the use of innovative teaching strategies

-• meeting the needs of a diverse student population;
+- meeting the needs of a diverse student population

-• stimulating independent learning and critical thinking;
+- stimulating independent learning and critical thinking

-• if appropriate, evidence of successful dissemination of best practice in teaching and learning in International Studies.
+- if appropriate, evidence of successful dissemination of best practice in teaching and learning in International Studies.

 You are also expected to submit evidence in support of your application that includes:

-• The module outline (the document that states module learning objectives, aims, contact hours, modes of learning, etc).
+- The module outline (the document that states module learning objectives, aims, contact hours, modes of learning, etc).

-• The module handbook (including reading list) is also encouraged but as these are often digital it is not required.
+- The module handbook (including reading list) is also encouraged but as these are often digital it is not required.

-• recent formal and informal feedback from students or peer review;
+- recent formal and informal feedback from students or peer review

-• a short statement of support from a colleague;
+- a short statement of support from a colleague

-• details of relevant publications and conference papers/presentations.
+- details of relevant publications and conference papers/presentations.

 Supporting materials must be uploaded as a single pdf document.